Suggested Models

 Ground-truth would be the actual, expected output or correct answer in for a given task (such as summarization), serving as a reference to compare the model’s predictions.
 Typically, a human with enough expertise in the task will annotate or label a dataset with those references for each sample (for example, an acceptable summary of the input text).

 To evaluate a model as reliably as possible, we encourage using human-provided ground-truth to compare against.
 Failing that, Lumigator enables the user to do automatic annotation with a well tested model (BART for summarization task).
+Automatic annotation for translation task is currently not supported.

 You can do this through the API, using one of Lumigator jobs: /jobs/annotate.